Resources for Grieving

 Stillness is the altar of Spirit.
 Where motion ceases, Spirit begins to manifest. —Paramahansa Yogananda

-Whether transitioning from a noisy and difficult year or traversing an ordinary day, finding moments of silence provide a way to dip below the cacophony within and around us into something more enduring, divine even.
-As we begin 2021, it’s worth reminding ourselves of the importance and power of stepping away from our screens, our to-do lists, the news, and other attention grabbers.
+Whether you're transitioning from a tumultuous year or simply navigating a regular day, carving out moments of silence can be a powerful exercise for your soul.
+It's a way to escape the noise that surrounds us and look inward toward something more profound, even divine.
+As we embark on 2021, it’s crucial to remember the significance and potency of stepping away from our screens, our never-ending to-do lists, the constant news updates, and other distractions.

 Advent Spirituality: The Season of Living Underwater